recc-tech/tech/checklists/weekly/foh-video-setup.md

 For more details, see the [ProPresenter quick start guide](https://github.com/recc-tech/tech/wiki/ProPresenter-Quick-Start-Guide).

-## Setup
+## During Rehearsal

-- [ ] Turn on the projectors and make sure they're lined up properly.
-- [ ] Download any new media from Planning Center Online to `/Users/visuals/Documents/ProPresenter Assets`.
 - Set up the standard playlist elements:
     - [ ] Walk-in slides and announcements
     - [ ] Videos (opener, bumper, announcements)
     - [ ] Songs
     - [ ] Message
+- [ ] Make sure the projectors are lined up properly.
+- [ ] Check that all the images and videos on Planning Center are in ProPresenter.
 - [ ] For each slide, make sure you use the correct look:
     - "Lyrics" for song lyrics
     - "Scripture" for Bible verses